|

 Pins 16 and 24 of the reflector are routed via unit 8 and 9 of the MODE switch.

-In plain-text mode (switch to 0) they are left unconnected.
-In Decoding mode
+In plain-text mode (MODE selector set to 0) they are left unconnected.

 the reflector, the NPN transistor T6 will conduct as it's base is pulled